oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ##### Creating Relationships connecting Node Representations

-- Relationships are created by Requirement Fulfilment
+- Relationships are created by Requirement Fulfillment
-    - If a requirement uses a node_filter that refers to uninitialized properties or attributes, then the fulfilment of this requirement is postponed until all referred properties or attributes are initialized.
+    - If a requirement uses a node_filter that refers to uninitialized properties or attributes, then the fulfillment of this requirement is postponed until all referred properties or attributes are initialized.
     - A circular dependency signifies a erroneous template and shall report an error
     - After a relationship is created, properties and attributes that depend on it to be initialized will be initialized.
 - In the end all requirements are satisfied and all relationships are added to the representation graph.
     - An unsatisfied non-optional requirement results in an error.